Mahmoud-Moh/Function-Plotter/README.md

 ## Introduction

-This is a simple Python application called "Plotter" that allows users to plot mathematical functions using PySide2 for the GUI and Matplotlib for the plotting.
+This is a simple python Function Plotter application that allows users to plot mathematical functions using PySide2 for the GUI and Matplotlib for the plotting.
 With this application, users can visualize various mathematical functions and their curves by entering the equation and specifying the range for the x-axis.

 ## Features